Aikikai Aikido Dulwich

 Istvan began his aikido training in 2013, in Croydon.

-In January 2014, he joined Aikikai Aikido Wimbledon club where he met Sensei Karol Hoffer.
+In January 2014, he joined Aikikai Aikido Wimbledon club where he met Sensei Karesz Hoffer.

 There, during the summer of 2014, he met Atsushi Mimuro Shihan.
-Istvan received his Shodan (black belt 1 dan) grade from Mimuro Shihan in the summer of 2017.
+Istvan received his Shodan (black belt first dan) grade from Mimuro Shihan in the summer of 2017.

 He always wanted to give something back to his local community.
-So, with the help of Mimuro Shihan, Karol Hoffer Sensei and other fellow aikidokas, Istvan opened Aikikai Aikido club in Dulwich.
-He joined the Lancashire Aikikai in the autumn of 2018.
+So, with the help of Mimuro Shihan, Karesz Hoffer Sensei and other fellow aikidokas, Istvan opened Aikikai Aikido Club in Dulwich.
+He joined the Lancashire Aikikai in the autumn of 2019.

 "Aikido derived from a combat system, Daito Ryu Aiki-Jujitsu.
-However, it`s aim is self-defence but not through combat but through self-improvement.
+However, its aim is self-defence but not through combat but self-improvement.

-It was also the journey of a lifetime, when Istvan travelled to Japan in 2018.
-Not only he met up with Mimuro Shihan at his hometown, he also had the opportunity to be his uke (training partner) for the 56th All Japan Aikido Demonstration.
+It was also the journey of a lifetime when Istvan travelled to Japan in 2018.
+Not only he met up with Mimuro Shihan at his hometown, but he also had the opportunity to be his uke (training partner) for the 56th All Japan Aikido Demonstration.

 The trip to the birthplace of Aikido only strengthened Istvan’s commitment to introduce Aikido philosophy and practice to his community, to help people of different ages to gain confidence and improve their health.